prattapong/Commercial-Airplane-Model-Image-Classification/README.md

 - **Checkpointing:** Saving the best model based on validation accuracy

 ### Training Script
-The `model_training.py` script fetches images, preprocesses them, and trains the model.
+The `image_classification.ipynb` script fetches images, preprocesses them, and trains the model.
 The best-performing model is saved as `best_airplane_model.h5`.

 ```python
 best_model = train_model(